unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 	$(RM) *.o *~ core helloworld
 ```

-We can now run `make` so we can get the `helloworld` executable.
+We can now run `make` so we can get the `helloworld` executable:

 ```
-student:~/apps/app-elfloader/example/helloworld$ make
+.../<WORKDIR>/apps/app-elfloader/example/helloworld$ make
 gcc -O2 -g -fpie -c helloworld.c -o helloworld.o
 gcc -static-pie helloworld.o  -o helloworld

-student:~/apps/app-elfloader/example/helloworld$ ldd helloworld
+.../<WORKDIR>/apps/app-elfloader/example/helloworld$ ldd helloworld
 	statically linked

-student:~/apps/app-elfloader/example/helloworld$ checksec helloworld
+.../<WORKDIR>/apps/app-elfloader/example/helloworld$ checksec helloworld
 [*] '/home/daniel/Faculty/BachelorThesis/apps/app-elfloader/example/helloworld/helloworld'
     Arch:     amd64-64-little
     RELRO:    Full RELRO
     Stack:    Canary found
     NX:       NX enabled
     PIE:      PIE enabled
 ```

-We can see above from the `ldd` and `checksec` output that the `helloworld` executable is a static-pie executable.
+We can see above from the `ldd` and `checksec` output that the `helloworld` executable is a static PIE.

 Now, the last part is to pass this executable to our unikernel.
 We can use the `-i` option to pass the initial ramdisk to the virtual machine.

 ```
-student:~/apps/app-elfloader$ qemu-guest -k build/elfloader_kvm-x86_64 -i example/helloworld/helloworld
+.../<WORKDIR>/apps/app-elfloader$ qemu-guest -k build/elfloader_kvm-x86_64 -i example/helloworld/helloworld

 SeaBIOS (version 1.10.2-1ubuntu1)
 Booting from ROM...